softlinkprotocol/curve-docs/docs/cross-asset-swaps.rst

 .. py:function:: StableSwap.get_swap_from_synth_amount(_synth: address, _to: address, _amount: uint256) -> uint256: view

-    Return the amount received when swapping out of a settled synth
+    Return the amount received when swapping out of a settled synth.

-    This method is used to calculate ``_expected`` when calling ``swap_from_synth``.
+    This method is used to calculate ``_expected`` when calling :func:`swap_from_synth<StableSwap.swap_from_synth>`.
 You should reduce the value slightly to account for market movement prior to the transaction confirming.

     * ``_synth``: Address of the synth being swapped out of.
     * ``_to``: Address of the asset to swap into.